afemal/Book_Data/README.md

 ## Data Wrangling

 ### Introduction
-The goal of this project was to collect data from a variety of sources, prepare the data, merge and store the datasets into a database, and create visualizations.
+The goal of this project was to collect data from a variety of sources, prepare the data, merge and store the datasets into a database, and create visualizations of the data.

 ### Tools
 * Python and Jupyter Notebook